Skip to Main Content

 Studio & Location Network

-Set up relationships at Toho Studios in Tokyo, Toei Kyoto Studios (Japan's largest outdoor backlot), Nikkatsu Studios, and regional film offices from Hokkaido to Okinawa, giving access to Japan's varied filming environments.
+Our team holds strong ties with Toho Studios in Tokyo, Toei Kyoto Studios and its outdoor backlot, Nikkatsu Studios, and regional film offices from Hokkaido to Okinawa.
+These ties open the door to Japan's many filming settings.

 03.